Network Bandwidth Explained: What It Is, How It Works, and How Much You Need in the Philippines

 -

-If you stream a 4K video, you might need 25 Mbps of bandwidth.
+If you stream a 4K video, you need approximately 25 Mbps of bandwidth per stream.

 -

-If four people in your house are streaming at the same time, you might need at least 100 Mbps to avoid buffering.
+If four people in your household are streaming 4K simultaneously, you need at least 100 Mbps to avoid buffering.

 Types of Bandwidth